Design case study: Enterprise line of business Windows Runtime app

 - Windows Communication Foundation Services and WCF Data Services in Visual Studio

-- Get started with Windows Azure Mobile Services
+- Get started with Microsoft Azure Mobile Services

 Windows Store apps can also store data local to the application for offline access and usage by the application.
 This can be useful for scenarios with offline data that synchronizes with the central data store periodically, or when a connection is available.
 For more info, see Working with data and files.